seanzhangkx8/ConvoKit/docs/source/troubleshooting.rst

 >>> saved_foo.append("new value")

 However, it will not work starting with the 3.0 version of ConvoKit; the code will run, but only the variable ``saved_foo`` will be affected, not the actual metadata storage of ``my_utt``.
-This is because ``saved_foo`` only contains a copy of the data from the storage.
+This is because ``saved_foo`` only contains a copy of the data from the backend storage.
-Thus, any operations that are done directly on ``saved_foo`` are done only to the copy, and do not involve any storage writes.
+Thus, any operations that are done directly on ``saved_foo`` are done only to the copy, and do not involve any backend storage writes.

 It is therefore necessary to treat *all* metadata objects, regardless of type, as immutable.
 Thus, the way to change metadata is the same way you would change an int or string type metadata entry: that is, by completely overwriting it.